-The city’s botanical gardens have exhibited Dale Chihuly’s blown glass sculptures but, floating from the sky, Jason’s similar sea-like behemoth made those reveling beneath it feel as though they were sitting on the bottom of a prehistoric ocean.
-It’s safe to say those in its shadow hadn’t seen anything like Hegemonster’s blue-green glow, which emanated from SCAD’s terrace above Peachtree Street.
-Eighteen feet tall and 21 feet in diameter, Jason’s sculpture was the envy of Midtown’s rooftops.
+The city’s botanical gardens have exhibited Dale Chihuly’s blown glass sculptures but, floating from the sky, Hackenwerth's similar sea-like behemoth made those reveling beneath it feel as though they were sitting on the bottom of a prehistoric ocean.
+It’s safe to say those in its shadow hadn’t seen anything like Hegemonster’s blue-green glow, which emanated from the terrace above Peachtree Street at SCAD Atlanta.
+Eighteen feet tall and 21 feet in diameter, Hackenwerth's sculpture was the envy of Midtown’s rooftops.

 Jason Hackenwerth with his installation